Restream/redmine_resque/README.md

 ## Installation

+1. This plugin requires Redis.
+Install and run the Redis service before you proceed.

-1. To install the plugin
+2. To install the plugin
     * Download the .ZIP archive, extract files and copy the plugin directory into #{REDMINE_ROOT}/plugins.

     Or